Meditation and Breath work

 You are not your thoughts, you are simply the observer.
 Meditation is a great tool for separating your true authentic self from your ego.
-By observing your thoughts with neutrality and letting them pass lovingly you are breaking down barriers and reprogramming negative thinking patterns/belief systems that have been ingrained within us from the beginning of our lives.
+Observing your thoughts with neutrality and letting them pass lovingly breaks down barriers and reprograms negative thinking patterns.
+As well as belief systems that have been ingrained within us from the beginning of our lives.

 A meditation practice allows us to step back from the chaos and drama of our daily lives and process all the stimulus that we are receiving.
 It can be an amazing form of self-care, a tool to bring you closer to your spirituality, or a practice that relieves you of your anxiety.
 There are a multitude of reasons why meditation can be beneficial and there are a multitude of ways that one can cultivate a meditation practice into their lives.
 Some examples include visualizations, walking meditations, sound meditation, yoga, breath work, mindfulness, affirmations, etc. There isn’t a “one size fits” all when it comes to meditation.

 Through exploring and researching these different forms of meditation I have found a daily practice that best serves my life.
 My passion is to help others cultivate a meditation practice that fits into their lives perfectly.

 The past is a memory and the future does not exist yet, all that is tangible is the present moment.
 So why is it that many of us remain in the past, or dream about the future for a vast majority of our time?
 We ignore the tangible present moment.
 You remain in autopilot mode and before you know it years have passed and we are stuck repeating the same unhappy cycles over and over again.